Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsubsection{Discussion}

 The AI-era results, combined with the dot-com findings, yield three conclusions.
 (1) The technology-adjustment methodology is structurally identical across both episodes, yet it produces asymmetric outcomes.
-In the dot-com case, both tests reject: the adjustment sharpens dating but confirms speculation.
-In the AI era, the standard test rejects at 10\% while the adjusted test eliminates the signal entirely.
-This divergence addresses the identification problem: within the technology-adjusted framework, the explosive dynamics in the AI-era price are consistent with fundamental repricing rather than speculation.
-(2) The AI rally differs from dot-com: (i) substantial IT investment and patenting growth; (ii) less extreme price-to-fundamental acceleration; (iii) concentration in profitable incumbents.
+In the dot-com case, residual explosiveness remains after adjustment; in the AI era, the adjusted residual does not reject.
+This divergence is informative precisely because the same conditional diagnostic is applied to both episodes.
+(2) The AI rally differs from dot-com along economically relevant dimensions: substantial IT investment and patenting growth, less extreme price-to-fundamental acceleration, and concentration in profitable incumbents.
 (3) The contrasting results across the two episodes suggest a practical surveillance protocol.
 Central banks and regulators applying PSY should routinely apply the technology-adjusted procedure in parallel to obtain a more granular diagnosis of explosive dynamics.
-If both tests reject, as in the dot-com case, there is strong evidence of a speculative component above and beyond technology-driven fundamentals.
-If the standard test rejects but the technology-adjusted test does not, as in our AI-era application, the explosive dynamics are attributable to technology-driven fundamental repricing rather than speculation.
-This two-test protocol directly addresses the identification problem that arises during periods of rapid technological change.
+If both tests reject, as in the dot-com case, there is evidence of residual explosiveness above and beyond measured technology fundamentals.
+If the standard test rejects but the technology-adjusted test does not, as in our AI-era application, the explosive dynamics are more consistent with technology-driven fundamental repricing than with residual speculation.
+This two-test protocol directly addresses the identification problem that arises during periods of rapid technological change while preserving the caveat that the residual is conditional on the separability and feedback assumptions.